Drake-Nguyen/Lab6-Group2-1/tests/test_cases.md

 `3zz z / 4` failed as beacause `3zz` is not considered a term rather an invalid token.

 ## Return
 The test cases for the return statement have failed.
 The first test case "return" expects an expression or `;` after the keyword, but since there is none, it expectably failed.
-In the second test case `return x > 0;`, the parser fails to recognize it as a valid return statement due to a syntax error near the operator ">" and expects a semicolon instead, there is probably something wrong with the procedure_condition function.
+In the second test case `return x > 0;`, the parser fails to recognize it as a valid return statement due to a syntax error near the operator ">" and expects a semicolon instead, there is probably something wrong with the procedurecondition function.
 Finally, the third test case `return x+1, y*2, z;` also encounters a syntax error due to the unexpected comma separator, which causes the parser to expect a semicolon instead.

 ## Relop